 What was your mission during your internship?

-How did you use what you learnt at TSE?
+How did you use what your learnt at the TSE?

-How did you get the internship?
-Do you have any advice for students wanting to find one in that field?
+How did you get the internship, any advice for students wanting to find one in that field?

 First of all, as trivial as it seems, applying early does increase your chances of getting in, as you have to compete with hundreds of applicants.
 Moreover, I would advise students to write quite specific cover letters in order not to make it seem that you wrote a general cover letter that you reused many times.
 In addition, I think recruiters in this field do care a lot about your language skills and also about your experience in international environments.
 So, do not forget to highlight them in your CV!
 Despite the rigid appearance of the application procedures, it may help you to contact people directly to show your interest on top of sending in the application.